-larget Award Maximum Award
+Target Award Maximum Award

 Name Year (\$) (\$)

 Kevin J. O'Donnell 2013 625,000 1,562,500

-As described above under "Compensation Discussion and Analysis-Principal Components of As destined above intel.
-Sompensation Discussion and Analysis-Finishpar Components of Compensation-Long-Term Equity-Based Incentives," the special performance share award granted to Mr. O'Donnell in July 2013 vests over a period of four (4) years, in substantially equal vesting tranches, based upon the Company's total shareholder return relative to the Company's pere group in such years, as determined by the Compensation Committee.
+As described above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity-Based Incentives," the special performance share award granted to Mr. O'Donnell in July 2013 vests over a period of four (4) years, in substantially equal vesting tranches, based upon the Company's total shareholder return relative to the Company's peer group in such years, as determined by the Compensation Committee.
 Mr. O'Donnell was also awarded 21,485 restricted shares in July 2013.

-In November 2012, Mr. O'Donnell was promoted to President and Global Chief Underwriting Officer, and in connection with such promotion was awarded a special equity award comprised of (i) 19,132 restricted shares and (ii) 15,943 performance shares, which represents the number of performance shares that could potentially vest if maximum performance is attained (i.e., 250% of target).
+In November 2012, Mr. O'Donnell was promoted to President and Global Chief Underwriting Officer, and in connection with such promotion was awarded a special equity award comprised of (i) 19.132 restricted shares and (ii) 15,943 performance shares, which represents the number of performance shares that could potentially vest if maximum performance is attained (i.e., 250% of target).
 Mr. O'Donnell's performance shares are subject to vesting based on total shareholder return relative to our peer group over four (4) years, commencing with 2013.
 Each vesting tranche is subject to the same total shareholder return hurdles as performance shares granted to our executives as part of the annual grant cycle in 2013 and prior years.